fegarciatejada/PredictionPriceA/README.md

-# Predicting Avocado Prices Using Facebook Prophet
+# Predicting Avocado Prices Using Prophet

 ## Project Overview

 This project aims to forecast weekly avocado prices using historical retail scan data.
-By leveraging Facebook's Prophet forecasting tool, we aim to model the price trends of Hass avocados in various regions, considering factors like sales volume and type (conventional or organic).
+By leveraging Prophet forecasting tool, we aim to model the price trends of Hass avocados in various regions, considering factors like sales volume and type (conventional or organic).

 ### Problem Statement